OneKey-Network/addressability-framework/Integration-guides/DSP-Integration-Summary.md

   1. Use the id and preferences for personalization.

-  2. Receive the PAF id in the RTB bid request.
-Example of open RTB bid request with PAF can be found here: [open-RTB-request](/./mvp-spec/ad-auction.md#the-openrtb-bid-request)
+  2. Receive the OneKey id in the RTB bid request.
+Example of open RTB bid request with OneKey can be found here: [open-RTB-request](/./mvp-spec/ad-auction.md#the-openrtb-bid-request)

   3. Allocate content-id for each ad, include them in the transmissions, and sign the transmissions.